fieldmarschal/aoc22/README.md

+#aoc
-#My Solution to the Advent of Code 2022
+My Solution to the Advent of Code 2022